 It is very easy to over-estimate what you can achieve in the time available.
 Also your other modules and coursework will be competing for your time.
+Monitor your progress carefully and focus on the elements that will have the most value to your project.
 By far the most common lament supervisors hear is along the lines of "I've only done half of what I expected by this time".
 The chances are you will say something like this too, it is quite normal!